BACK TO THE BIBLE and TAKING NOTE OF KEY GREEK WORDS USED IN BIBLICAL TEXTS.

 "And when he had opened the fifth seal, I saw under the altar the souls of them that were slain for the word of God, and for the testimony which they held: And they cried with a loud voice, saying, How long, O Lord, holy and true, dost thou not judge and avenge our blood on them that dwell on the earth?
 And white robes were given unto every one of them; and it was said unto them, that they should rest yet for a little season, until their fellowservants also and their brethren, that should be killed as they were, should be fulfilled."
 (Revelation 6:9-11).

-gehennah and the lake of fire (everlasting destruction of body and soul), which Christ saves us from through our faith in Him.
+The New Testament uses the word gehennah every time Jesus talks about the everlasting destruction of body and soul.
+Gehennah and the lake of fire both represent an everlasting destruction of body and soul, which Christ saves us from through our faith in Him.

 hades (sheol in Hebrew: the realm of deceased souls); and

-tartaroo (as the deepest part of hades, where fallen angelic beings are imprisoned),
+tartaroo (as the deepest part of hades, where fallen angelic beings are imprisoned).

 It follows that those who are in Christ, belong to Christ, therefore the souls of those who die while they are in Christ will remain in Christ (who is "in the bosom of the Father", John 1:18);